Osseous Surgery New York City and Manhattan

 By combining microscope technology with LANAP, Dr. Kissel can efficiently and expertly remove enough unhealthy tissue that many patients do not require osseous surgery as a follow-up procedure.

-What New York City Osseous Surgery Patients Can Expect
+What Can Osseous Surgery Patients Expect?

 Some people still require surgery after LANAP.
 If you need a follow-up procedure, Dr. Kissel will: